itscharann/fintech-starter-app/README.md

 ## Enabling Withdrawal

-For enabling withdrawal first you need to move for production.
+For enabling withdrawal first you need to move to production, as the offramp doesn't allow testnets.
 For doing so, please contact our [sales team](https://www.crossmint.com/contact/sales).
 After that you'll need to:

 1. [Create a Coinbase developer account](https://www.coinbase.com/en-es/developer-platform)
 2. Create a Server API Key